tonybro233/CATIA-CAA-Auxiliary-Framework/README.md

 ### UtilityFW

 This framework has two modules.
-CommonFuncMod provides static common methods, and these methods are divided into five files according to their functions.
+CommonFuncMod provides static common methods, and these methods are divided into five files according to their's function.
 CommonToolMod is designed to provide instrument classes.

 - CommonFuncMod
   - GeneralEnhancement